 - Chairman (presides over meetings and manages business affairs)

-- Treasurer (keeps track of the business’s debts and profits, manage the business bank account, and prepare the annual report)
+- Treasurer (keeps track of the business’s debts and profits, manages the business bank account, and prepares the annual report)

 - Secretary (handles all of the official records and organizes annual meetings)

 An officer may have a specific role in the company, and it may be preferred to use their job title instead.
 If so, common titles could include Creative Director, Technical Director, Director of Operations, etc.

 No matter what title you go with, make sure you spell out the titles and job descriptions for each of your LLC’s members and officers in the LLC operating agreement and other legal documents.

 Who Can Be a Member of an LLC?

 There aren’t many general restrictions on who can be an LLC member in the United States, but there may be special rules in your state.
 The primary restriction is the age of constraint for members of the LLC.
 In general, all LLC members must be at least 18 years old, however, an adult guardian can sign for a minor to make them a member.
 While this would allow a family member to be part of an LLC, a minor should never be an officer as minors can’t legally enter into contracts.